niyogv/A-simple-docker-file-to-build-a-docker-image-for-an-application/README.md

 4.install the dependencies

-5.builds the environment (qa or prod)

-6.expose port number 3000
+5.expose port number 3000

-7.execute the file
+6.execute the file